ENTS-H108/.github/profile/README.md

 <img src="https://raw.githubusercontent.com/SaveMoneyCapstone/.github/main/profile/Savemoney_banner.png" >
 </div> <br>
 -->
-**SaveMoney: Easy Save Your Money, Makes You Happy**.
-An application designed to efficiently consolidate and manage finances.
-With a user-friendly and intuitive interface, this app can help users track their expenses more easily.
-It also serves as a comprehensive tool that enhances financial literacy and aids individuals in achieving their financial goals. 📱💸
+**Petwell: Easy Care for Your Pets**.
+An app that uses camera-based disease detection and offers vet consultations via chat.
+It also helps you find nearby veterinarians with a user-friendly interface, ensuring your pets get the best care effortlessly. 📱🐱🐶

 ## Our Member